Installing Your Module

 If that doesn’t work try dropping the .local from the URL:

-When in Access Point Mode you can use this IP address to access your Missing Link:
+When you are connected to your ML:2 via its Access Point Mode you can use this IP address to access the Control Panel:

 In the off-hand case that your ML:2 gets confused or lost from your network with nary a breadcrumb to find your way back to it, you can apply a factory reset to revert your ML:2 back to the state it was in when you first took it out of its pink and orange box for the first time.